hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 - Might get too complicated
 - To present to others, your superior and subordinate

-### Mistake 1 solution: Draw "Network diagram"
+### Mistake 1 solution: Draw  a Network diagram

 - TODO: Still WIP
 - List all task.
-- Self add: To list all task, start from result and backtrack to the beginning
+- TODO: Self adds: To list all task, start from result and backtrack to the beginning
 - Estimate time per task
 - Put all task into post-it-notes
-- Link all path for each notes
+- Link all path for each note
 - Get the longest path known as Critical path
 - TODO: Find network diagram tutorial, example but not nice https://www.youtube.com/watch?v=bobDz_Bh3tI

-### Mistake 1 solution: Draw "Gantt Chart"
+### Mistake 1 solution: Draw Gantt Chart

 - From the network diagram.
 Draw the Critical path
 - After that draw floating task
 - TODO: Watch BONUS section to check how to do detail Gantt Chart

-## Mistake 2: Saying "Maybe" or "I will try"
+## Mistake 2: Saying "Maybe" or "I will try."

-- It means saying "YES"
+- It means saying, "YES."
 - You will suffer at the end

-### Mistake 2 solution: Draw "Network diagram before answer"
+### Mistake 2 solution: Draw "Network diagram before answer."

-- Do network diagram and only can say "YES"
+- Do network diagram and only can say "YES."
 - Then you can also say "NO" or "YES" if we skip this task

 ## Mistake 3: Answering killer question

-- If asked "How fast it can finish" NEVER answer the best scenario
+- If you asked "How fast it can finish" NEVER answer the best scenario

 ## Mistake 3 solution: Avoid answering the question directly

 - Avoid answer the question directly
-- Give more realistic answer like with buffer
+- Give a more realistic answer like with buffer

 ## Mistake 4: Not involving with teams

-- When do task, only do by your self.
-You should involve the team together in every aspect
+- When you do a task, only do by your self.
+It would be best if you involved the team together in every aspect
-- This is important to digest, re-watch this tutorial!! <-- TODO
+- TODO: important to digest, re-watch this tutorial

-## Mistake 4 solution: Let team involve
+## Mistake 4 solution: Let the team involve

 Example

-- List all the task & Put task in a running order = Do brainstorm
+- List all the task & Put the task in a running order = Do brainstorm
 - Estimate = Ask each team to do estimation
 - TODO: List all the task and suggest how to involve team

 ## Mistake 5: Listing only the task

 - Means no Gantt chart
-- Means not proper plan and risky
+- Means not properly plan and risky

 ## Mistake 5 solution: Do a Gantt chart

 - Do a Gantt chart.
-Here few example of TODO TODO
+Here few examples of TODO TODO
 - 20% No plan at all
 - 25% Plan in one person head
-- 25% Plan is in the list, not Gantt chart
+- 25% Plan is in the list, no Gantt chart
 - 20% Have Gantt chart but no Critical path or not proper
 - 10% properly done!

 ## Mistake 6: Not planning across project

-- Not keep track or manage of multiple project
+- Not keep track or manage multiple projects

 ## Mistake 6: Do Gantt chart combination

-- If you have multiple project, then you need to combine all Cantt chart
+- If you have multiple projects, then you need to combine all Cantt chart
-- TODO: put picture as example
+- TODO: put the picture as an example
-- Can see how many project running at the same time
+- Can see how many projects running at the same time
-- Can quickly get update each projects status
+- Can quickly get an update for each project's status
-- Can see future project bottle neck
+- Can see future project bottleneck
-- This is good for Boss, PM and Team
+- Gantt chart combination is usable for Boss, PM, and Team

 ## Mistake 7: Stories VS Gantt chart

-- Telling project progress using stories instead of coloured in Gantt chart
+- Telling project progress using stories instead of colored in Gantt chart
-- Because we can tell the current progress but we did not tell what the progress should be
+- Because we say "we were making much progress," but we did not explain what the progress should be
 - If people tell stories can be dangerous because they could be hiding something

-## Mistake 7 solution: Do a coloured in Gantt chart
+## Mistake 7 solution: Do a colored in Gantt chart

 - Tell current progress VS what progress should be.
-To see project is keeping up
+To see the project is keeping up

 ## Mistake 8: Thinking underspend is ok

-- This is a sign that the project is behind schedule
+- Underspend is a sign that the project is behind schedule

-## Mistake 8 solution: Check coloured Gantt chart
+## Mistake 8 solution: Check the colored Gantt chart

 - Check do underspend VS progress is matching

 ## Mistake 9: Rescheduling too late

-- Meaning, near delivery date customer get bad news.
-Project will be delayed
+- Meaning, approaching the delivery date and the customer gets a bad new which is the project delay
 - Project manager reschedule late because they hope for a miracle

 ## Mistake 9 solution: Confess early & take action

-- The big point is "no suprises"
+- The significant point is "no surprises."
 - Update customer and upper management early
-- Take action, example: extend due date, increase manpower or reduce requirement
+- Take action, example: extend the due date, increase manpower or reduce the requirement
-- If the first half of project has problem.
-Second half will too.
+- If the first half of the project has problems.
+The second half will too.
 Identify the problem and take action to prevent it happen again.
 It can be your plan or your team

 ## Mistake 10: Not do project review